Growli

 Toxicity to pets

-Weeping fig is mildly toxic to pets.
+Weeping fig is toxic to pets.
 ASPCA lists Ficus benjamina as toxic to cats and dogs due to ficin and ficusin in the milky sap.
 Skin contact can cause dermatitis in pets and sensitive people.
 If you keep cats, dogs, or curious children in the house, weigh placement carefully — a high shelf or a hanging planter is enough for casual safety.
 For severe ingestion incidents, call your local vet and the ASPCA Animal Poison Control Center (in the US, 888-426-4435).

 Pet-safety status is sourced from the ASPCA Toxic and Non-Toxic Plant List, which catalogues the most-asked-about plants for cats, dogs, and horses.